depsterr/depsterr.com/src/about.md

 ## Who am I?

 I'm a person.
-In my spare time I (among other things) enjoy learning about the inner workings of computers, writing code and fiddling with my config files.
+In my spare time I (among other things) enjoy learning about the inner workings of things, writing code and fiddling with my config files.
 At the moment I exclusively use Unix based operating systems, my favourite programming language is C and my text editor of choice is vim.

 ## What's this site for?

 Whatever I feel like putting here.
-Though I doubt I'll share much non tech related stuff here.

 ## Site info